Connor200024/Connor200024/README.md

 - 🥝 Works in IT.

 # Amazing People
-Thanks for everything you do! ❣️
+Thanks for everything you do you amazing people. 💕

+- Micheal
+- Karl
+- Aaron
 - ItzMatt019
 - Harley200317
 - Rizon